-At South Molton Community Primary School, we aim for children to develop a coherent knowledge and understanding of Britain’s past, as well as the wider world.
+At South Molton Community Primary School, we aim for children to develop a coherent knowledge and understanding of Britain’s past in the context of the wider world, in order to ground themselves; who they are and where they live.
 We encourage children to be inspired and to think critically about historical events and facts.
-As a school, we aim for children to be curious, to question Britain’s past and to analyse, discuss and make connections between historical concepts.
+As a school, we aim for children to be curious, to question Britain’s past - both significant figures and events - and to analyse, discuss and make connections between historical concepts.
 The children will be given opportunities to explore historical evidence and will be encouraged to use this to challenge and communicate their viewpoints effectively.
-At South Molton Community Primary School, we want children to develop a love for History so that they will develop a sense of identity, learn from the successes and mistakes of others and develop an understanding of change and societal development.
+We intend for children to develop a love for History, stemming from an understanding of the history of our local area, and so develop a sense of identity, an understanding of change and societal development, and learn from the successes and mistakes of others.